- Municipal Court

 Paying Fines (Forfeitures)If a forfeiture is imposed, the clerk will hand you a reminder slip showing the citation number, the amount owed, the due date, and the payment address.
 Judge Weigel always provides at least 30 days to pay, and will always grant reasonable requests for additional time to pay.

 It is very important that payment is made by the due date.
-Failure to pay can result in significant consequences, including but not necessarily limited to suspension of a drivers license of up to 1 year, issuance of an arrest warrant, and referral to a state or collection agency, and you may incur extra charges.
+Failure to pay can result in significant consequences, including but not necessarily limited to suspension of a drivers license of up to one year, suspension of eligibility to obtain a license, issuance of an arrest warrant, and referral to a state or other collection agency.
 If you are demonstrably unable to pay your forfeiture in full prior to the due date, you can contact the clerk to obtain a court date to request an extension.

 InterpretersIt is very important that defendants understand the nature of the charge(s) against them, their legal rights, and the possible consequences.
 If the court is notified that a defendant needs an interpreter, one will be provided at no charge to the defendant.

 Police DepartmentThe police department is not the municipal court.
 Police personnel have no control over the municipal court's processing of matters.
 Court questions and correspondence should be directed to the Municipal Court Clerk, and not to the police department.

 LawyersVerona Municipal Court handles non-criminal traffic tickets, non-criminal juvenile offenses, and municipal ordinance violations.
 These are not criminal cases.
 The court will not appoint an attorney to represent you.
 Whether you choose to hire a lawyer is entirely up to you.